-Using an automated system to categorise suppliers and classify goods and services means that everybody in the Procurement team can find what they need, based on the right engagements with their required categories.
+Using an automated system to categorize suppliers and classify goods and services means that everybody in the Procurement team can find what they need, based on the right engagements with their required categories.
 Automation also removes the need for manual supplier record maintenance - another daily cost that can be removed.

 Companies should also work with suppliers on how to reduce costs and understand cost structures, including looking at options with suppliers, such as different ways of payment and different ways of managing inventory.
 It’s important not to keep doing the same thing, just because that's the way it’s always been done.
 These times call for innovative approaches.
-There may even be a chance to take advantage of any early payment discount terms offered by suppliers, or accelerate payments to suppliers.